AnkitaD1998/Spanish-Wine-Price-Prediction/README.md

 - Outliers detection.
 - converting categorical variables into numerical variavles using encoder and passing through it into pipeline.
 - Fitting different models through pipeline.
+2) _Kaggle Dataset_

+Downlaod the dataset from kaggle through provided link.Then, upload the dataset into the notebook and connect.
+# Algorithms